 Each customer through the landfill gates represents revenue.
-On average for FY 2010, a typical customer delivered 9.23 cubic yards and paid \$82.09 per customer.
-When the regular haulers with charge accounts are removed from the equation, these figures drop to about three (3) cubic yards paying \$16.49 per customer.
-The contracted solid waste haulers provide the largest portion of waste received at the landfill.
-This is the trash collected for residents at the curbside.
+The contracted solid waste haulers provide the largest portion of waste received at the landfill and with few exceptions this group is represented by the category of charge customers.
+This is the typical trash collected for residents at the curbside.

 The following chart compares the number of customer trips to the landfill by their method of payment (cash customer or charge customer).